 - BBN Forest and Nature Conservation

-Interested BLP Landscape Architecture and Planning students: please contact the minor coordinator.
-Also for students from other BSc programmes like Biology, Environmental Sciences, Civil Engineering, Natural Sciences.
+Additionally, the minor is of interest for students from BSc's like Biology, Environmental Sciences, Civil Engineering, Natural Sciences.

 Target group and Assumed Knowledge